10 Best Documentaries on Christianity's History

 This four-hour series, produced by William Cran and Marilyn Mellowes, is essential viewing for anyone interested in the origins of Christianity.

-More information can be found on Wikipedia.
+More information can be found on IMDb.

-5) How Jesus Became God (Bart D. Ehrman) [2014]
+5) How Jesus Became God (Book by Bart D. Ehrman) [2014]

 "How Jesus Became God" by Bart D. Ehrman delves into the historical development of Jesus of Nazareth's divinity.
 Ehrman, a renowned New Testament scholar, examines how Jesus came to be regarded as divine over time, starting from his followers' belief in his resurrection.